actuator/com.tcl.browser/CWE-94.md

-Enabling settings.setDomStorageEnabled(true) in WebView allows use of Web Storage API.
+The enabled 'settings.setDomStorageEnabled(true)' value in the app's WebView allows for the use of the Web Storage API.

 Risks include:

 Credential harvesting if websites store sensitive data.
 Manipulating or flooding stored values.